IPG-Automotive-UK/Aslan-CarMaker/README.md

 #### Change CarMaker Version (optional)

-To compile and use a different CarMaker 10 version other than 10.0, several changes to the code need to be made.
+To compile and use a different CarMaker 10 version other than 10.0.1, several changes to the code need to be made.
 These changes are described here and must be made before the project is built.
 All paths below are relative to the project root folder.

-1. CMStart.sh - the command ```/opt/ipg/bin/CM-10.0``` (line 7) needs to point to the main CarMaker executable that you want to use.
+1. CMStart.sh - the command ```/opt/ipg/bin/CM-10.0.1``` (line 7) needs to point to the main CarMaker executable that you want to use.
 Alter the name and location of the executable as appropriate.
-2. src/Makefile - the command ```include /opt/ipg/carmaker/linux64-10.0/include/MakeDefs.linux64``` (line 16) needs to point to the correct MakeDefs file for the desired CarMaker version.
+2. src/Makefile - the command ```include /opt/ipg/carmaker/linux64-10.0.1/include/MakeDefs.linux64``` (line 16) needs to point to the correct MakeDefs file for the desired CarMaker version.
 Alter the CarMaker source directory path as appropriate.
-3. ros/ros1_ws/src/cmnode/CMakeLists.txt - The two strings that set the CarMaker version ```set(CARMAKER_VER 10.0)``` and ```set(CARMAKER_NUMVER 100000)``` (line 18-19) need to be appropriately altered to the CarMaker version of choice.
-The format for ```CARMAKER_NUMVER``` is ```<nDigitsMajor>.<2DigitsMinor>.<2DigitsPatch>``` where the ```MAJOR.MINOR.PATCH``` is the actual CarMaker version.
+3. ros/ros1_ws/src/cmnode/CMakeLists.txt - The two strings that set the CarMaker version ```set(CARMAKER_VER 10.0.1)``` and ```set(CARMAKER_NUMVER 100001)``` (line 18-19) need to be appropriately altered to the CarMaker version of choice.
+The format for ```CARMAKER_NUMVER``` is ```<nDigitsMajor>.<2DigitsMinor>.<2DigitsBugfix>``` where the ```MAJOR.MINOR.BUGFIX``` is the actual CarMaker version.

 #### Build Project